 OneVoice on Campus invest heavily in Fellows, who become key players in the international OneVoice Movement and are encouraged to interact with their counterparts in Europe, Palestine, and Israel.
 They receive in-depth and state-of-the-art training, and regularly work with activists and experts across the globe to mobilize their fellow students, harness the energy on campus, and learn the skills needed to be the drivers of change.

-Following a successful pilot program in the 2015-2016 academic year, OneVoice on Campus is currently active on more than 15 campuses across three metropolitan areas—the Mid-Atlantic, Midwest, and Northeast.
-However, the movement is spreading quickly, and by the end of the 2016-2017 academic year, OneVoice on Campus expects to have active chapters on at least 30 campuses across the country.
-Applications are now open—visit the OneVoice on Campus webpage to learn more.
+OneVoice on Campus is currently active on more than 20 campuses across four metropolitan areas—the Mid-Atlantic, the Midwest, New England, and the Northeast.
+However, the movement is spreading quickly.
+If you think your campus could use a OneVoice presence, let us know!
+Applications are now open.
+Visit the OneVoice on Campus webpage to learn more.

 To support their work, make a donation.